 The range of details in the sugar skulls line drawings are fascinating.
 Some kids went very simple with the coloring of the sugar skulls just to get to the flowers and glitter stage (that would be me) while others decided flower and glitter wasn’t their thing (and it wasn’t necessarily a gender thing).

 This is a sampling of some of the finished work of my students sugar skull line drawings.
 Most kids finished coloring and cutting out their skulls in two, 50-minute class times, while others will need another 30 minutes to finish the flower details.

-For more art lessons inspired by Dia de los Muertos, click HERE.
+For more art lessons inspired by Dia de los Muertos and Mexican culture, click HERE.

 Download a free Sugar Skull line drawings guide by clicking the image below.
 Enter your name and email and we’ll send it straight to you!

 I did this very lesson today using the same coloring pages!
 I will definitely add the marigolds now after seeing your lesson!
 It really adds to the artwork.
 Thanks so much for sharing your great ideas.
 You were the reason I became an art teacher ….long story.

 I love this!
 One ?, do you make the painted paper ahead of time or do the students do that?
 Wondering the same thing for the pumpkin lesson too.
 Thanks